QuinnFreedman/modular/Envelope/Readme.md

 ### (D) Gate [input]

 In a non-looping mode, the gate is the the main way you interact with the envelope.
 When the gate is HIGH, the envelope will start to open up and will stay open (high) until the gate is set LOW.
+If the gate is only triggered breifly, the attack can be interupted so the envelope may never open fully.

 In a looping mode, by default, the gate will stop the envelope looping as long as it is HIGH.
-The firmware can also be configured to *only* loop while the gate is high.
+The firmware can also be configured to *only* loop while the gate is high instead.

 ### (E) Ping (aka retrigger) [input]

 This is a trigger input.
 When it recieves a trigger, it will cause the envelope to open.
 If the gate is closed, sending a trigger will just cause the envelope to fully open and then close again.
 If the gate is on, sending a trigger to ping will keep the envelope open, but will "re-trigger" it.
-For example, if the envelope was in a Sustain phase, re-trigger will briefly set the envelope back to 100% and then it will decau back to the Sustain level.
+For example, if the envelope was in a Sustain phase, re-trigger will briefly set the envelope back to 100% and then it will decay back to the Sustain level.

 ### (F) Out [output]